Military Veterans: Transitioning to Civilian Life

 For some with transition stress, use of substances such as alcohol, marijuana, and harder drugs increased after leaving military service.8

-And with over a quarter of veterans reporting to Pew Research Center that they have difficultly readapting to life outside the military, that leaves a lot of former service members in a potentially troubling situation where they may be more vulnerable to substance abuse and addiction.
+And with over a quarter of Veterans reporting to Pew Research Center that they have difficultly readapting to life outside the military, that leaves a lot of former service members in a potentially troubling situation where they may be more vulnerable to substance misuse and addiction.

 Help for Substance Abuse

-There are several options for treatment if a veteran’s substance abuse has gone too far and they are in need of help to return to sobriety.
+There are several options for treatment if a Veteran’s substance use has gone too far and they are in need of help to return to sobriety.
 Private facilities such Sunrise House and American Addiction Centers’ other locations may be the right option for reaching recovery.
+Every AAC facility is a VA community care provider (CCP).

-Two of American Addiction Centers—Desert Hope in Las Vegas, Nevada and Recovery First in Hollywood, Florida—have programs that are geared specifically towards veterans who are seeking help for addiction and co-occurring disorders like PTSD.
+Additionally, all of the American Addiction Centers locations offer programs geared specifically toward Veterans who are seeking help for addiction and co-occurring disorders like PTSD.
 The Salute to Recovery program groups former service members and first responders so that they can share their experiences with people who can understand what they’ve been through.